 \section{Multilinear Weyl inequality with Cram\'{e}r weight}

-In this section, we shall prove a multilinear Weyl inequality\footnote{We use the terminology ``multilinear Weyl inequality" throughout this paper since this inequality can be regarded as a variant of the linear Weyl inequality.
-Moreover, this terminology has also been employed in \cite{KMPW24} to investigate the pointwise convergence of the general unweighted averages \eqref{commaveragesBerglesonopen}.} (minor arcs estimates) for the Cram\'{e}r-weighted averages, which asserts that the Cram\'{e}r-weighted averages are negligible when the Fourier transform of $f_j$, for at least one $j\in[k]$, vanishes on appropriate major arcs.
+In this section, we prove a multilinear Weyl inequality\footnote{We use the terminology ``multilinear Weyl inequality" throughout this paper since this inequality can be regarded as a variant of the linear Weyl inequality.
+Moreover, this terminology has also been employed in \cite{KMPWW24} to investigate the pointwise convergence of the general unweighted averages \eqref{commaveragesBerglesonopen}.} which will give us minor arc estimates for the Cram\'{e}r-weighted averages.
+More precisely, this inequality asserts that the Cram\'{e}r-weighted averages are negligible when the Fourier transform of $f_j$, for at least one $j\in[k]$, vanishes on appropriate major arcs.
 Consider a polynomial mapping

 where $P_1, \ldots ,P_k$ are polynomials with integer coefficients and distinct degrees such that